lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

 }
 ```

-The code above will register the address of the assets allowed and remove them on a balance equal to 0 and will reject the assets that are not allowed.
+The code above will register the address of the assets allowed and remove them when the UP's balance for this asset is equal to 0.
+It will also reject assets that are not allowed.
 Since this code will need **SETDATA Permission**, after deploying you will set the address of the URD in the storage using the code from the **[Set the address of the URD in the storage](./set-default-implementation.md#set-the-address-of-the-urd-in-the-storage)** section.